Abhiplatia/temp-mail-site./replit.md

 **September 30, 2025:**
 - Added Educational Articles section with 7 comprehensive articles about disposable email technology
-- Integrated high-quality featured images for all articles with performance optimizations (lazy loading, async decoding, fetchPriority)
+- Integrated high-quality featured images for all articles with performance optimizations (lazy loading, async decoding)
 - Implemented professional article cards with hover effects and gradient overlays
+- Added Popular Articles section to home page displaying 4 featured articles with images in a 2x2 grid layout
 - Removed dark mode toggle from all pages (light mode only by user preference)
 - Updated contact information to single email: contact@quicktempmail.live
 - Made header "QuickTempMail.live" text clickable for home navigation